 You want to make it big and be successful and some people, you know, it’s not…they do it in ministry.
 Every time the church doors are open they’re here and doing this and doing that.

 I was talking on the phone with a guy from another country last night that I’m going to do some ministry with in the future.
 And I said, just, “Is there one thing I could pray for you?”
 And he said, “Yeah, there is one thing.”

 And I said, “What is it?”
 He goes, “You know, I have three almost full-time jobs and there’s all this demand and my wife’s very understanding.
 But my daughter is eight and she just doesn’t understand very much.”

-Now I didn’t, I didn’t tell him, “Buddy, I’m going to build a little trust with you and I’m going to spiritually kick your rear end as hard and as long as I can.
-And I’m going to look you in the eye and say: Do you understand how good things, very good things, in the name of love, produce some really bad lives?
+“Buddy, I’m going to build a little trust with you and I’m going to spiritually kick your rear end as hard and as long as I can.
+And I’m going to look you in the eye and say: Do you understand how good things, in the name of love, produce some really bad lives?"

 I’ll tell you, he’s going to have a little girl that doesn’t like God, let alone love God.
 And will wonder why the church or God took her daddy away from her.

 You can give people what they want but if you don’t give them what they need, they like you for giving them what they want now, then they hate you later for not giving them what they need.
 That’s the difference between parents and kids.